Game Design & Development I

 Phone: 856-227-7200 ext.
 4382 (Kim Reitano) you can leave me a message with Kim, she can contact

 I can meet by appointment only.
-Unless there is a special event these are the only times I am on campus.
+Unless there is a special event this is the only time I am on campus.
 I

 Flash Drive for multiple backups

-Notebook for Notes
+Notebook for Notes and a writing instrument

 PC/MAC for home use (depending on discipline of study)